Aceearly1993/lecarde-2/README.md

 `FIXED` - Item pickup: in the pickup recognization system, when [multiple heart/gold pickups of the same type/Variable were in the same spot and you touch 2 or more of them at once], the game will properly recognize each of them instead of only recognize once.
 (Aceearly1993)
 `FIXED` - A bug of controller un-plug>re-plug trigger after 1.5.7 if controller is unplugged, proceed with keyboard input, then plugged controller again, the controller input will be forever lost.
+F6 serves as force re-connect hothey if auto recognization upon re-plug fails.
 (Aceearly1993)

 #### [1.5.9] - 2025/6/15 ####